MarcHamamji/runner.nvim/README.md

 ## Configuration

   #### `setup(options)`

+  Using this setup function is **optional**.
 Runner comes with the following defaults:

   ```lua
   require('runner').setup({
     position = 'right', -- position of the terminal window when using the shell_handler